danbev/learning-iot/notes/bluetooth.md

 ```
 Now, only someone with access to the key can decrypt the message.
 But it might
-be possible for someone to changed the content of the message in transit.
+be possible for someone to change the content of the message in transit.

 For example, if instead of hello above we had a message that was "Pay out 300"
 ```